still-standing/running-adventures/_posts/races/2019-01-06-wimbledon-half-marathon-post.markdown

 <img src="../../images/wimbledon-half-2019-results.jpg" alt="">

-I finally crossed the finished line with a race time of 1h48.
+I finally crossed the finish line with a race time of 1h48.

 But I learned few valuable lessons: